Siege of Namur (1695): Siege

-On 2 July the Earl of Athlone unexpectedly surrounded Namur with the cavalry.
+On 2 July the Earl of Athlone had unexpectedly surrounded Namur with the cavalry.
 Although this was a surprise to the French, Boufflers had a garrison of 13,000-16,000 men, making a siege a formidable challenge.
 After Athlone's action, the circumvallation line was soon completed.
-After the artillery equipment arrived, on 12 June, the Brandenburgs, from across the Meuse River, opened the artillery fire on the City; the next day, the Dutch started it on the St Nicolas Gate side, with Major General Fagel being wounded in the neck by a musket ball.
+When the artillery equipment arrived, on 12 June, the Brandenburgers, from across the Meuse River, opened the artillery fire on the City; the next day, the Dutch started it on the St Nicolas Gate side, with Major General Fagel being wounded in the neck by a musket ball.
 While on July 18 the French launched an assault on the position of Brandenburg's General-Field Marshal Heino Heinrich Graf von Flemming, the Dutch under Major General Ernst Wilhelm von Salisch captured three detached bastions and forts outside the St Nicholas Gate and, with sword in hand, drove the French into the city itself.
 The losses on both sides were heavy.

 On 27 June, William III personally led a successful attack of 400 Dutch and English grenadiers on the counterscarp.
 At the same time, the Maximilian of Bavaria took possession of an abbey, from which he forced over 300 dragoons into the Citadel.
 After the capture of the line Vauban had built between the Meuse and Sambre rivers in the rocks, and further Allied successes, the French decided to surrender the city.
 After 4 August only the Citadel was still in French hands.
 Half the French garrison had been lost.
 Count Guiscard, the Governor of Namur, asked for a truce to allow the French to withdraw to the Citadel, which was accepted and the siege resumed after six days.
-However, a siege of the Citadel could not be proceeded with immediately due to a lack of money to pay the workers.
+A siege of the Citadel could not be proceeded with immediately due to a lack of money to pay the workers.